development-amold/flask-mongo-crud/README.md

 # python-flask-mongo-crud
 * Basic CRUD using python3 , Flask and MongoDB

-Steps for running the application:
+Steps for running the application: <br />
 `pipenv install` #install

 `pipenv shell`   #activate